benjzhang/benjzhang.github.io/_pages/about.md

 **December**

+I will be giving a colloquium talk in the [Department of Applied and Computational Mathematics and Statistics at the University of Notre Dame](https://acms.nd.edu) on December 9.

 I will be giving a [colloquium](https://events.rice.edu/event/384273-cmor-colloquium-series-benjamin-zhang-brown) talk in the [Department of Computational Applied Mathematics and Operations Research at Rice University](https://cmor.rice.edu) on December 2.

 **November**